CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_fex.html.markdown

 ---
+subcategory: "equipment"
 layout: "intersight"
 page_title: "Intersight: intersight_equipment_fex"
-sidebar_current: "docs-intersight-data-source-equipment-fex"
 description: |-
   Fabric Extender which can mutiplex traffic from the host facing ports.
 ---

-# Data Source: intersight_equipment._fex
+# Data Source: intersight_equipment_fex
 Fabric Extender which can mutiplex traffic from the host facing ports.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `connection_status`:(string) Connectivity Status of FEX/IOM to Switch - A or B or AB.
 * `description`:(string) This field is to provide description for the iocard module model.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.